-When a patient has limited English skills, it is nearly impossible for even the most skilled clinician to provide high-quality healthcare services without accurate interpreting performed by a trained, qualified interpreter who is familiar with medical terminology.
-If family members, friends or staff who are not trained as healthcare interpreters try to interpret in healthcare settings, errors in understanding and/or communication can occur, posing grave risks to the patient and immense liability to the healthcare institution.
+When a patient has limited ability to speak English, it is nearly impossible for even the most skilled clinician to provide high-quality healthcare services without accurate interpreting performed by a trained, qualified interpreter who is familiar with medical terminology.
+If family members, friends or staff who are not trained as healthcare interpreters try to interpret in healthcare settings, errors in understanding and/or communication can occur, posing grave risks to the patient and immense liability to the healthcare provider or institution.

-Throughout the U.S., interpreters are becoming a key and highly valued member of the healthcare team.
-Their responsibilities have evolved greatly in the last decade, and this trend is continuing.
+Throughout the United States, interpreters are becoming key and highly valued members of the healthcare team.
+Their responsibilities have evolved greatly in the last decade and are continuing to change to meet needs.